Creating a Lead Scoring Matrix: 3 Best Practices

 - Aligns sales and marketing, which makes for better targeted and more effective campaigns that close more sales.

-Creating a lead scoring matrix is an excellent exercise in formalizing your thoughts and honing your strategies, so you can get maximum mileage from your sales and marketing efforts and keep the TOFU, MOFU, AND BOFU humming.
+Creating a lead scoring matrix using the appropriate lead scoring criteria is an excellent exercise in formalizing your thoughts and honing your strategies, so you can get maximum mileage from your sales and marketing efforts and keep the TOFU, MOFU, AND BOFU humming.